enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 	how do you know a cluster is stat. significant?
 		If its overall t-threshold is above k
 	How do we do decide what cluster and what level of activation are relevant?
 		You find the t-values of every voxels.
-Do a plot by time and define a thresold Uc =krelevant for the cluster.
+		Do a plot by time and define a thresold Uc = relevant for the cluster.
 		Set the cluster threshold: Not too low nor too high Lack of spatial specificity: You don't know which voxels are significant inside, so not too big cluster.
 	3. Set level Inference
-	You wont kno which clusters are significants.
+	You wont know which clusters are significants.
 They don't have a spatial definition.